The Electric Training Lab

 Voyage Data Recorder

-Several participants have asked if the TS Kennedy is equipped with a black box.
+Several FTV-STX participants have asked if the TS Kennedy is equipped with a black box, similar to the ones carried on airplanes.

 The photo below shows the TS Kennedy's Voyage Data Recorder (VDR).
 All passenger ships are required to carry a VDR.
 Like a black box on an airplanes, a VDR allows investigators to review the procedures and instructions given prior to an accident.
 Using this information, investigators may be able to determine the cause of the accident.